yinggoings/retro-video-store/ada-project-docs/part-1/wave_01.md

 ## Goal

-Our video store API shoudl be able to work with two entities, `Customer` and `Video`.
+Our video store API should be able to work with two entities, `Customer` and `Video`.

 Customers are entities that describe a customer at the video store.
 They contain: